CORE-SNU/CANVAS/README.md

 - [ ] benchmark tests: training in `SNU-ASRI`
 - [ ] OOD definition & evaluation
 - [ ] intuitive scenarios
+- [ ] exclude `.npy` files from the repository; they are too large to keep inside the repository; need to be downloaded from an external source

 [trajectronpp-link]: https://github.com/StanfordASL/Trajectron-plus-plus
 [eigentraj-link]: https://github.com/InhwanBae/EigenTrajectory